grinnell-cs/csc151-images/_eboards/eboard13.md

 _Ask questions.
 It's part of self gov.  If you have questions, others likely do, too._

+### On Gradescope

+What should I do if my code doesn't run?

+> DrRacket occasionally saves files in a custom format.
+Unfortunately, that format doesn't on gradescope.
+So we need to make sure that you save the code as a text file.

+Why can't you put diamonds in nested expressions in `cut`?

+> Because the designer was too lazy to implement that.

+> If I don't implement that, you have to think harder about how to use cut and compose together.

+> For example, `(cut (+ (* 3 <>) 5))`, is the same as.
+  `(o (cut (+ <> 5)) (cut (* 3 <>)))`

 ### On administrative stuff

+Please tell me more about how the SoLA relates to the quizzes and my grade in the class.

+> I want you to demonstrate mastery of the learning outcomes as part of the grade in the class.
+We use learning assessments (LAs) to determine whether or not you have satisfactorily (sp?) mastered each learning outcome.

+> Each quiz is an LA.

+> Each problem on a SoLA is an LA.

 Lab
 ---